 Delta flies to 900 destinations around the world -- a business traveler's dream.
 For members of this group who haven't yet leveraged a loyalty credit card to enhance their travel experience, the Delta SkyMiles® Gold Business American Express Card offers several perks and benefits to incentivize them.

-First, there is limited time offer of up to 70,000 miles – spend $2,000 in the first three months to earn 60,000 miles and earn another 10,000 miles after your first cardholder anniversary.
+First, there is a welcome offer of 40,000 miles after spending $2,000 in the first three months.
 Most business travelers can meet this threshold easily and in return earn enough miles for multiple domestic round-trip flights (one-way award tickets start at just 10,000 miles) or to partially offset the cost of a Delta Comfort™ or first-class ticket.

 The card comes with no annual fee for the first year and no foreign transaction fees, saving business travelers who fly internationally up to 3% on every purchase.
 Aside from those fees, the most attractive perks also help travelers avoid the typical grievances most people now have with airlines – checked baggage fees, expensive in-flight purchases and all the nickel-and-diming that further inflates ticket costs.